amazeeio/docs/step_by_step_guides/get_your_drupal_site_hosted_on_amazeeio.md

 ### Step 3: settings.php

-amazee.io has an unique environment variable system, which will tell your Drupal all about the environment it is in, like where to find the Database, how to connect to it.
+amazee.io has a unique environment variable system, which will tell your Drupal all about the environment it is in, like where to find the Database, how to connect to it.
 This has two main advantages:
-1. There are no paswords or usernames at all saved in settings.php files, so you safelly share your whole Drupal Code, without being worried, that somebody know credentials about your site.
+1. There are no passwords or usernames at all saved in settings.php files, so you safely share your whole Drupal Code, without being worried, that somebody know credentials about your site.
-2. The settings.php is the exact same one, no mather if the Drupal is running on your Local Docker, on the development or production site.
+2. The settings.php is the exact same one, no matter if the Drupal is running on your Local Docker, on the development or production site.

 Following you find a very basic example to configure the connection to the database.
 Just add that at the bottom of existing `settings.php` from Drupal.